AMSAT-NA/PacSatFSKBoard/NOTES.md

 Add the SAFE\_MODE pin to the board, if necessary.

-Modify the board1/board2 resistor notes to say that putting in a 40K resistor there (basically setting the voltage to 1V) will set the board to be simplex.

 On the CSKB standard, do we need to be able to operate as board 0?
 That affects board layout.